 - Energy Rating – Number depicting balance between U-factor, SHGC and air leakage (higher numbers indicate a more efficient window or door)

 - R-value – Resistance to heat transfer (higher numbers indicate greater efficiency)

 - Visible transmittance – Number depicting how much visible light can pass through the product (higher numbers mean more light can pass through)

 - Centre-of-glass rating – A value that measures only the rating of the glass area of the product, not the product as a whole (lower numbers indicate greater efficiency)

 ENERGY STAR zones in Canada

 Not every home in Canada needs the same windows.
 Regions in the north of the country are colder and receive harsher winters, while the southern parts of Canada see much milder climate.
 Canada is divided into three climate zones.
 Zone 1 is reserved for relatively warmer areas, while Zone 3 comprises parts of the country that face the harshest winters.
 Toronto, the GTA and the Durham region all come under Zone 2.

 As the zone gets colder, it requires a more efficient product for it to be certified as energy efficient.
 For instance, a window with a U-factor rating of 1.50 would be energy efficient in Zone 1.
 However, it would not qualify for Zone 2, which requires a U-factor rating of 1.40 or lower.

 Looking to install new windows and doors?
-At Eco Choice our motto is simple: 100% customer satisfaction.
+At Eco Choice, our motto is simple: 100% customer satisfaction.
 That means no hidden costs, accurate estimates and being responsive to your needs.
-Speak to us today and receive a free estimate for your project.
+We are located in Vaughan so speak to us today and receive a free estimate for your project.